fmatter/cariban_irregular_1/review_answers.md

 * **169**: *Example 5 is not aligned*

 	* There is nothing that could be “aligned” in this example.
-I interpreted it as "make the distance between object language and translation identical to example 4", and added translations for all wordforms in the paradigm.
+I interpreted the comment as "make the distance between object language and translation identical to example 4", and added translations for all wordforms in the paradigm.

 * **188**: *The author Alves Chagas (2013) is known as Chagas (2013)*